Newland & Associates, PLC

 The acceptance of an Offer must be based upon:

-(1) doubt as to the liability of the Taxpayer; OR
+(1) Doubt as to the liability of the Taxpayer; OR

-(2) doubt as to the Taxpayer’s ability to pay the full tax due; OR
+(2) Doubt as to the Taxpayer’s ability to pay the full tax due; OR

-(3) effective tax administration.
+(3) Effective tax administration.

-DOUBT AS TO LIABILITY
+(1) DOUBT AS TO LIABILITY

 “DOUBT AS TO LIABILITY” means you don’t owe all or a portion of the tax debt the IRS has on its records and is trying to collect.
-The instructions to the new IRS Form 656-L (January 2006) defines this concept as, “Grounds for compromise may exist when there is a legitimate doubt from the viewpoints of both the taxpayer and the Internal Revenue Service that an assessed tax liability is correct.”
+The instructions to the IRS Form 656-L (January 2006) defines this concept as, “Grounds for compromise may exist when there is a legitimate doubt from the viewpoints of both the taxpayer and the Internal Revenue Service that an assessed tax liability is correct.”

 Improper or incorrect IRS assessments (tax debts) can arise in many ways:

-The cornerstone of an Offer based on DOUBT AS TO LIABILITY is to explain to the IRS why a Taxpayer does not owe the amount of assessed tax reflected on the IRS records and offer an amount the IRS will accept.
+The cornerstone of an Offer based on DOUBT AS TO LIABILITY is to explain to the IRS why a Taxpayer does not owe the amount of assessed tax reflected on the IRS records, and offer an amount the IRS will accept.
 Obtaining the IRS’s acceptance of an offer based on doubt as to liability is difficult, even for a tax professional.
 Offers based on doubt as to liability are subject to some special rules and procedures which will not be discussed here.
 As a practical matter, the successful submission of an Offer based on doubt as to liability will almost always require the assistance of a knowledgeable tax professional.

-DOUBT AS TO COLLECTIBILITY
+(2) DOUBT AS TO COLLECTABILITY

-"Doubt as to Collectibility," as described on Form 656, means, I have insufficient assets and income to pay the full amount.”
+"Doubt as to Collectability," as described on Form 656, means, “I have insufficient assets and income to pay the full amount” . . . within a reasonable period of time.

-EFFECTIVE TAX ADMINISTRATION
+(3) EFFECTIVE TAX ADMINISTRATION

-“Effective Tax Administration as described on Form 656, means, “I owe this amount and have sufficient assets to pay the full amount, but due to my exceptional circumstances requiring full payment would cause an economic hardship or would be unfair and inequitable.”
+“Effective Tax Administration,” as described on Form 656, means, “I owe this amount and have sufficient assets to pay the full amount, but due to my exceptional circumstances requiring full payment would cause an economic hardship or would be unfair and inequitable.”

 THE PLAYERS

 On the opposite side of the stage (and the world, it sometimes seems) is the IRS.
 Between 1999 and 2001, there were regional or state IRS Supervisors of Offers.
-Now, depending upon where you live, all Offers are to be sent to one of two IRS Service Centers , or “campuses,” Memphis Tennessee or Holtsville New York .
+Now, depending upon where you live, all Offers are to be sent to one of two IRS Service Centers, or “campuses,” Memphis Tennessee or Holtsville New York.
 As the number of Offers submitted has swollen, it has become more difficult to get Offers processed.
 In 2001, 14% of the Offers submitted were returned to the Taxpayers as “not processable.”
 In 2004, that number had risen to 31%.
 In 2001, 12% of Offers were rejected, as compared to 21% in 2004.
 Stated differently, Offer returns and rejections have increased under the new system for Offer submission and review.

 PROCESSING THE OFFER